OfirNahshoni/NotesApp/README.md

 # NotesMaster-FullStack-WebApp
+This is a notes manager website, which stores all user's info (profile is optional) and all notes.
+First you need to sign up, then you can add as many notes as you like, and even create your profile card with additional details about yourself.
+This website is only to practice and enhance my skills in Flask Sever-Side micro framework.

-## Description
+## Technologies
 FullStack Web Application, with BackEnd in Flask (Python) and FrontEnd with HTML.
-This is a notes manager website, which stores all user's info (profile is optional) and all notes.
 The main branch (name: 'main') is a very basic Web App.
 The Flask application is seperated into two Bluprints: auth, views.
 The first is used for the login, sign-up, logout operations.
 The second is used for all other requests, like render home page and delete Note from the database.